 - When updating the build agents, remove the previous versions in the same feature band.

 - Requires discipline or proper automation.

-- The runtime used will depends on the SDK installed at time of building, so it is not reproducible.
+- The runtime used will depend on the SDK installed at the time of building, so it is not reproducible.

 - Doesn't allow contributors to easily know which version should be used.